Faggot: Usage by youth

+Faggot, used as a discriminatory term, has expanded beyond gay men.
+It is often used by the youth in online communities to describe any queer person or someone who differs from the norm.
+In some cases, the term is completely unrelated to homosexuality and simply used as an insult due to its negative connotation, similar to gay.

-Through ethnographic research in a high school setting, CJ Pascoe examined how American high school boys used the term fag during the early 2000s.
-Pascoe's work, culminating in a 2007 book titled Dude, You're a Fag: Masculinity and Sexuality in High School, suggested that these boys used the fag epithet as a way to assert their own masculinity, by claiming that another boy is less masculine; this, in their eyes, makes him a fag, and its usage suggests that it is less about sexual orientation and more about gender.
+Through ethnographic research in a high school setting, C. J. Pascoe examined how American high school boys used the term fag during the early 2000s.
+Pascoe's work, culminating in a 2007 book titled Dude, You're a Fag: Masculinity and Sexuality in High School, suggested that these boys used the fag slur as a way to assert their own masculinity, by claiming that another boy is less masculine; this, in their eyes, makes him a fag, and its usage suggests that it is less about sexual orientation and more about gender.
 One-third of the boys in Pascoe's study claimed that they would not call a homosexual peer a fag, leading Pascoe to argue that fag is used in this setting as a form of gender policing, in which boys ridicule others who fail at masculinity, heterosexual prowess, or strength.
 Because boys do not want to be labeled a fag, they hurl the insult at another person.
 Pascoe felt the fag identity does not constitute a static identity attached to the boy receiving the insult.
 Rather, fag is a fluid identity that boys strive to avoid, often by naming another as the fag.
-As Pascoe asserts, "[the fag identity] is fluid enough that boys police their behaviors out of fear of having the fag identity permanently adhere and definitive enough so that boys recognize a fag behavior and strive to avoid it."
+As Pascoe asserts, "[the fag identity] is fluid enough that boys police their behaviors out of fear of having the fag identity permanently adhere and definitive enough so that boys recognize fag behavior and strive to avoid it."

+In the 1990s and early 2000s, the word faggot became somewhat removed from its original meaning when used by youth, who commonly used it as a synonym for the word stupid.
+In a 2018 study completed by the Anti-Defamation League surveying Generation Z from Grade 6 and up, youth perspectives on the phrase "that's so gay" and homophobic slurs highlight concerns over its use as a synonym for "stupid," which respondents viewed as offensive and insensitive.
+Some believe it reflects a lack of awareness rather than intent to harm, yet it still evokes frustration and discomfort, pointing to a need for more thoughtful language.

 Use in popular culture

 There is a long history of using both fag and faggot in popular culture, usually in reference to gay and bisexual men.
-Rob Epstein and Jeffrey Friedman's 1995 documentary The Celluloid Closet, based on Vito Russo's book of the same name notes the use of fag and faggot throughout Hollywood film history.
+Rob Epstein and Jeffrey Friedman's 1995 documentary The Celluloid Closet, based on Vito Russo's book of the same name, notes the use of fag and faggot throughout Hollywood film history.
 The Think Before You Speak campaign has sought to stop fag and gay being used as generic insults.